 Brian will also connect with employers using his professional networks to arrange job interviews and work experience.

-A range of supports
+A range of supports to help find work with a disability

 The type of support Brian and his team offer varies with the individual, but typically includes: